charvijain12/ParkinSVM/README.md

 ## Building a Predictive System

-- The project demonstrates how to make predictions using the trained SVM model.
+The project demonstrates how to build a predictive system using the trained SVM model:

 - It provides an example input, standardizes it, and predicts the presence of Parkinson's disease.

 ## License